Limited-time offer: Switch to Nextiva today and get up to 12 months free*

 — Hazel via Trustpilot

-Verdict: Nextiva’s customer support consistently outperforms Ooma across availability, response times, and problem resolution effectiveness.
+Verdict: Nextiva’s customer support continuously outperforms Ooma across availability, response times, and problem resolution effectiveness.
 For businesses requiring reliable, immediate support, this difference can be decisive.

 Ooma vs. Nextiva Setup and Usability